Scarygami/location-history-json-converter/README.md

 #### gpx
 GPS Exchange Format including location, timestamp, and accuracy/speed/altitude as available.
 Data produced is valid GPX 1.1.
 Points are stored as individual, unrelated waypoints (like the other formats, except for gpxtracks).

 #### gpxtracks
 GPS Exchange Format including location, timestamp, and accuracy/speed/altitude as available.
 Data produced is valid GPX 1.1.
 Points are grouped together into tracks by time and location (specifically, two chronological points split a track if they differ by over 10 minutes or approximately 40 kilometers).

+#### geojson
+Produces a JSON file with a geojson line string containing the points.